-- In an airtight container at room temperature, fudge will last about 2 weeks.
+- In an airtight container at room temperature, the fudge will last about 2 weeks.

-- You can also keep the fudge in the fridge, this will extend the life for 3 to 4 weeks.
+- You can also keep the fudge in the fridge, extending its life for 3 to 4 weeks.

 - Fudge can also be frozen in airtight containers for up to 3 months.

 If you want to make a unique fudge recipe this year, this red velvet fudge is the one.
 It’s decadent, festive, and great for gifts!
-We love making it every year – you will, too, once you try it.
+We love making it yearly – you will, too, once you try it.
 Enjoy!
 XOXO San